Gymnocalycium oenanthemum

 Gymnocalycium oenanthemum is a species of flowering plant in the family Cactaceae, endemic to Argentina.
-A slightly flattened sphere growing to 12 cm, it has 10-13 ribs, each containing a row of tubercles with radial spines.
+A slightly flattened sphere growing to 12 cm, it has 10–13 ribs, each containing a row of tubercles with radial spines.
 In summer it bears a wine-red or pink daisy-like flower.

+Description

+Gymnocalycium oenanthemum grows individually with cloudy gray-green to blue-green, flattened, spherical shoots and reaches heights of up to 8 centimeters with diameters of 12 centimeters.
+The 11 to 13 ribs are sharp-edged.
+There is a central spine, which is often missing.
+The usually 5 straight to slightly curved, reddish-gray marginal spines have a darker tip and are up to 1.5 centimeters long.

+The short, funnel-shaped, wine-red to slightly pink, shiny flowers reach a length of up to 5 centimeters and a diameter of 4 centimeters.
+The fruits are green.

 In cultivation in the UK and other temperate regions it cannot survive freezing, so at least in the winter months it must be kept indoors in a bright, cool environment with minimal watering.
-It has gained the Royal Horticultural Society’s Award of Garden Merit.
+It has gained the Royal Horticultural Society's Award of Garden Merit.

+Distribution

+Gymnocalycium oenanthemum is widespread in the Argentine provinces of Catamarca and La Rioja at altitudes of 800 to 1300 meters.

+Taxonomy

+The first description was made in 1934 by Curt Backeberg.